 Control access to your premises - keep doors, gates and fences well maintained.
 Make sure that any doors and gates are locked and secure when not in use.

-Visitors to your business - ensure that staff understand their role in keeping you business secure and that visitors are signed in and out and, where practical, are escorted whilst on the premises.
+Visitors to your business - ensure that staff understand their role in keeping your business secure and visitors are signed in and out and, where practical, are escorted whilst on the premises.

-Keep the amount of cash and other valuables on the premises to a minimum.
-Use a safe to keep down the amount of cash in tills at all times.
+Keep the amount of cash and other valuables on the premises to a minimum - use a safe to keep down the amount of cash in tills at all times.

-Review your banking and accounts procedures to reduce the risk of being a victim of fraud.
+Review your banking and accounts procedures - to reduce the risk of being a victim of fraud.
 Also alter the times and days that you travel to the bank.

 Rented premises - make sure you know what they are being used for criminals use rented and vacant premises for storing stolen goods, growing cannabis, striping down stolen vehicles and a host of other criminal activities.
 Work together with neighbours and other nearby businesses to make yours a safer community.